Nevada Rental Laws – An Overview of Landlord-Tenant Rights in Las Vegas

 Required Landlord Disclosures in Nevada

-As a landlord in Nevada, you must make the following mandatory disclosures to your tenant before they move in:
+Under Nevada landlord tenant laws, as a landlord written notice or mandatory disclosures must be given to your tenant before they move in:

-• Late fees – If you are charging fees for late or unpaid rent as a landlord, you must disclose that information on the lease or rental agreement.
+- Late fees – If you are charging fees for late unpaid rent, you must disclose that information on the lease or rental agreement.

-• Utility charges – Nevada landlords are required to provide their tenants with a breakdown of the utilities in the rental agreement.
+- Utility charges – Nevada landlords are required to provide their tenants with a breakdown of the utilities in the lease agreement.

 If a landlord fails to disclose this information, either in-person or in the rental agreement, it can attract some legal consequences including being fined by a relevant government agency, or being sued for any resulting damages.